 Service providers must protect the confidentiality of their clients’ proprietary information by not disclosing it without opt-in consent from the client, unless required by law.

 O2 List Transfer

-Whenever lists are being transferred to a service provider, service providers must provide a contractual guarantee that they will abide by privacy laws in Canada as these apply to the transfer, handling or storage of the data.
+Whenever lists are being transferred to a service provider, service providers must provide a contractual guarantee that they will abide by privacy and anti-spam laws in Canada as these apply to the transfer, handling or storage of the data.
 (See also CMA List and Data Transfer Guidelines.)

 O3 Screening for Approval